Crozer Health’s Center of Excellence Fights Opioid Epidemic

 “The Center of Excellence provides a necessary bridge to treatment for individuals struggling with opioid abuse,” said David Moran, director of the Crozer Health Recovery Center.
 “We are able to swiftly and seamlessly connect people to the services they need, whether through our own 52-bed First Steps Treatment Center, or one of the other facilities in the area.”

-Opioid addiction often starts with a patient overusing prescription pain medication, such as morphine, codeine, hydrocodone, oxycodone and fentanyl.
-Once the prescriptions run out, the patients then turn to use of illegal opioids, such as heroin.
+Opioid addiction often starts with a patient overusing prescription pain medication, such as morphine, codeine, hydrocodone, oxycodone, and fentanyl.
+Once the prescriptions run out, the patients then turn to the use of illegal opioids, such as heroin.

 In 2015, Pennsylvania reported a 23 percent increase in the number of drug-related overdose deaths from the previous year, with heroin being the most frequently identified drug in toxicology test results.
 The same year, there were 204 drug-related deaths in Delaware County, and more than half of those were related to use of heroin and fentanyl.

-For more information or to seek treatment for opioid addiction, members of the community can call (610) 497-7336 or visit crozerkeystone.org/Opioid.
+For more information or to seek treatment for opioid addiction, members of the community can call 610-619-8611 or visit crozerhealth.org/Opioid.